bazelbuild/rules_swift/doc/rules.md

 swift_import(<a href="#swift_import-name">name</a>, <a href="#swift_import-deps">deps</a>, <a href="#swift_import-data">data</a>, <a href="#swift_import-archives">archives</a>, <a href="#swift_import-module_name">module_name</a>, <a href="#swift_import-swiftdoc">swiftdoc</a>, <a href="#swift_import-swiftinterface">swiftinterface</a>, <a href="#swift_import-swiftmodule">swiftmodule</a>)
 </pre>

-Allows for the use of Swift textual module interfaces and/or precompiled Swift modules as dependencies in other `swift_library` and `swift_binary` targets.
+Allows for the use of Swift textual module interfaces or precompiled Swift modules as dependencies in other `swift_library` and `swift_binary` targets.

+To use `swift_import` targets across Xcode versions and/or OS versions, it is required to use `.swiftinterface` files.
+These can be produced by the pre-built target if built with:

+  - `--features=swift.enable_library_evolution`
+  - `--features=swift.emit_swiftinterface`

+If the pre-built target supports `.private.swiftinterface` files, these can be used instead of `.swiftinterface` files in the `swiftinterface` attribute.

+To import pre-built Swift modules that use `@_spi` when using `swiftinterface`, the `.private.swiftinterface` files are required in order to build any code that uses the API marked with `@_spi`.

 **ATTRIBUTES**